 The required textbook for this class is Introduction to Econometrics (3rd Ed), by James Stock and Mark Watson.
+The book will be available as an eBook through Canvas.
 Note that the lectures will also cover additional material not found in the textbook.

-Your course materials are provided by the UC San Diego Bookstore through TritonEd and are free for the first two weeks of classes.
-After two weeks, your student account will be charged a special reduced price unless you opt-out.
-If you decide to opt-out you must complete the process by 1/19/2019 and you will be responsible for sourcing the materials elsewhere.
+Your digital course materials are provided by the UC San Diego Bookstore through Canvas and are free for the first two weeks of classes.
+After two weeks, your student account will be charged a special reduced price unless you opt out.
+If you decide to opt out you must complete the process by Saturday, January 18th 2020 and you will be responsible for sourcing the materials elsewhere.